wp-plugins/ipu-chart/readme.txt

 = Features =

-* Create bar, pie, donut, line, scatter charts and world map charts
+* Create bar, pie, donut, line, scatter, bubble and world map charts
 * Enter the csv/tsv data directy in you blog or page
 * Load the csv/tsv data from a remote location
 * Create multiple views of the data
 * Style the charts with css
 * Tooltip for chart details (see screenshots)
+* Animated multi series bubble charts
 * Animated world map and bar charts
 * Define colors and number formats of the chart
 * Create an additional table view of the data